TrinityWestern/moodle-openapi-server/README.md

 pnpm run build
 # start the hono server and the mcp server
 pnpm run start
-# build the hono as binary using bun
-# this will only build the binary according to the current architecture, if you want to build for other architectures, you need to modify the command
-pnpm run build:binary
 # build the docker image
 pnpm run build:docker
 # run the docker image